Ruby Adams Obituary - WA | Tri-City Herald

-RUBY LOUISE ADAMS 1930-2020 Ruby Adams of West Richland was born Ruby Louise Henry on February 22, 1930 in Bazin Kansas.
-She was the yougest of three children born to William and Louise Henry.
-When Ruby was still a small child, her father moved the family to Las Vegas, NM where he found work as a carpenter.
-There, in addition to doing the usal things young girls do, she and her sister, Opal, had their own radio show where they sang gospel music.
-When Ruby was still a young teenager, the family moved once again for a new job, this time to Milton-Freewater, OR.
+RUBY LOUISE ADAMS 1930-2020 Ruby Adams of West Richland was born Ruby Louise Henry on February 22, 1930 in Bazine, Kansas.
+She was the youngest of three children born to William and Louise Henry.
+When Ruby was still a small child, her father moved the family to Las Vegas, NM where he had found work as a carpenter.
+There, in addition to doing the usual things young girls do, she and her sister, Opal, had their own radio show where they sang gospel music.
+When Ruby was still a young teen-ager, the family moved once again for a new job, this time to Milton-Freewater, OR.
 Eventually, Ruby moved to Walla Walla where she gave birth to two daughters and a son.
-In 1957 Ruby and her famly moved to the Tri-City where she helped establish and run three bakeries.
-Later in life, her husband, Jerry, with his Snap-On Tool business.
+In 1957 Ruby and her family moved to the Tri-Cities where she helped establish and run three bakeries.
+Later in life, she helped her husband, Jerry, with his Snap-On Tool business.
 Ruby was a hard worker, an enthusiastic gardener, an avid reader, and a wonderful cook.
-Ruby died on April 28, 2020 after a long stay at Regency Canyon Lake Nursing Center.
-She is survived by her husband Jerry, the love of her life, two daughters, Kathy Baird of Whidbey Island, Rosemary (Greg) Miller of Puyallup, two step-sons, Dennis (Cheryl) Adams of Cheney and Mike (Jeri) Adams of Kennewick.
-She is also survived by eleven grandchildren and twelve grat grandchildren.
-Ruby was preceded in death by her son Kenny Baird, who died in 2006.
-Memorial donations to your local food bank would be welcome.
+Ruby died on April 28, 2020 after a long stay at Regency Canyon Lakes Nursing Center.
+She is survived by her husband, Jerry, the love of her life, two daughters, Kathy Baird of Whidbey Island, Rosemary (Greg) Miller of Puyallup, two step-sons, Dennis (Cheryl) Adams of Cheney and Mike (Jeri) Adams of Kennewick.
+She is also survived by eleven grandchildren and twelve great grandchildren.
+Ruby was preceded in death by her son, Kenny Baird, who died in 2006.
+Memorial donations to your local food bank would be welcomed.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.